Youyeon Joo

 2025

-"Efficient Keyset Design for Neural Networks Using Homomorphic Encryption" is accepted at MDPI Sensors.
+"Efficient Keyset Design for Neural Networks Using Homomorphic Encryption" is accepted to MDPI Sensors.

 Jul 08

-"SLOTHE : Lazy Approximation of Non-Arithmetic Neural Network Functions over Encrypted Data" is accepted at USENIX Security 2025.
+"SLOTHE : Lazy Approximation of Non-Arithmetic Neural Network Functions over Encrypted Data" is accepted to USENIX Security 2025.

 Jun 06